 Hubli is one of the major cities of South India and it is often referred to as the twin city of Dharwad, the administrative capital of the Dharwad district of Karnataka.
 Hubli is the commercial hub of Northern Karnataka and also a developing industrial, automobile and educational hub of the state, after Bangalore.

 The word Hubli was derived from 'Hubballi' which stands for "flowering creeper" in the Kannada language.
 Hubli is a historic city and its origins can be dated back to the period of the Chalukyas.
 It was earlier known by the names 'Rayara Hubli' or 'Eleya Puravada Halli' and 'Purballi'.

-A Peek at Its History
+A Peek At Its History

 Hubli was a frequent target of the Marathas, Mughals and the British.
 The British set up a factory at Hubli, which was looted by Shivaji in 1675.
 Hubli came under the rule of Savanur Nawab of the Mughals for a brief period and a new town was built by a trader named Basappa Shetty around Durgadabail.

 Hubli is also the headquarters for South Western Railway Zone and the Hubli Division.

-What's in Hubli for Tourists - Tourist places in and around Hubli
+What's In Hubli For Tourists - Tourist Places In And Around Hubli

 Hubli has emerged as a prominent tourist attraction in Karnataka in recent years.
 The most famous tourist attractions in Hubli are the Bhavanishankar Temple, Asar, Siddharoodha Math, Unkal Lake, Nrupatunga Betta and Glass House.
 Hubli also offers trips to its twin city Dharwad, Navilteerth, Sathoda, Sogalla and Mathoda Falls, ISCKON temple, Sykes Point and Ulavia to its visitors.

 The town, situated between Malenad and the Deccan plateau, offers a tropical wet and dry climate to its visitors, and October to February is the most suitable season to visit Hubli.

-Hubli can be easily reached as it is well connected to all the major destinations in Karnataka and the neighboring states by rails and roads.
+Hubli can be easily reached as it is well connected to all the major destinations in Karnataka and the neighbouring states by rails and roads.
 The Hubli Airport is a domestic airport and it caters regular flights to Bangalore, Hyderabad and Mumbai.